raykeating/SimpleNeuralNet/readme.txt

-COSC3P71 Assignment 3
-Name: Ray Keating
-Student Number: 6510200
-Dec 2nd, 2021

-Using a Neural Network as a parity bit checking system
+Using a Neural Network as a parity bit checking system - Dec 2nd, 2021 Brock University COSC3P71

 -------------------------------------------------------------------------------
                                   Numpy